Alex Katz (baseball): College

 Katz then pitched for the St. John's Red Storm, attending the school on a baseball and academic scholarship, while majoring in sports management and minoring in business.
-As a freshman, Katz made 22 appearances, including two starts, and went 1-3 with one save and a 5.33 ERA.
+As a freshman, Katz made 22 appearances, including two starts, and went 1–3 with one save and a 5.33 ERA.
 During the summer of 2013, Katz pitched in the Hamptons Collegiate Baseball League for the Shelter Island Bucks and in the Cape Cod Baseball League (CCBL) for the Yarmouth-Dennis Red Sox.
 Baseball America named Katz the top pitching prospect in the Hamptons Collegiate Baseball League for that season, and Perfect Game named him the Hamptons pitcher with the best breaking ball.

-As a sophomore, Katz appeared in 16 games, including nine starts, and went 1-2 with a 3.86 ERA and 39 strikeouts in 42.0 innings of work.
+As a sophomore, Katz appeared in 16 games, including nine starts, and went 1–2 with a 3.86 ERA and 39 strikeouts in 42.0 innings of work.
 On April 2, 2014, Katz started and struck out five in 6.0 scoreless innings of no-hit ball to earn the win as part of a combined one-hit shutout at Wagner.
 In the summer of 2014, Katz returned to the CCBL, playing for the Chatham Anglers.

-As a junior, Katz appeared in 19 games, including 6 starts, and went 3-1 with a 3.40 ERA and 52 strikeouts in 55.2 innings of work.
+As a junior, Katz appeared in 19 games, including 6 starts, and went 3–1 with a 3.40 ERA and 52 strikeouts in 55.2 innings of work.
 He threw mostly a fastball, a changeup, and a slider.
 In March 2015, Katz was named the Big East Conference Pitcher of the Week after striking out 13 batters in 7.0 scoreless innings in a pair of appearances that helped St. John's post consecutive shutouts in a two-game week.
 Katz, who made one start and one relief appearance, had a career-high 13 strikeouts in 6.0 scoreless frames to earn the win in a start against Fairfield.
 Katz then added 1.0 shutout inning against Central Connecticut.
 The lefty surrendered just one hit in his two appearances to limit the opposition to a .048 batting average (1-for-21).
 Katz was part of the St. John's Red Storm baseball team that won the 2015 Big East Conference Regular Season and Tournament.

-Minor leagues
+Professional career

 Chicago White Sox

 Katz was drafted by the Chicago White Sox in the 27th round of the 2015 Major League Baseball draft.